GabeScott/standard-works-vault/General Conference/1999 October - Why We Do Some of the Things We Do.md

 # Why We Do Some of the Things We Do

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1999 General Conference*

+>*This … is not a cause of ease nor a work without effort, even sacrifice.
+We shall go on pursuing the path which the Lord has marked out before us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1999/10/why-we-do-some-of-the-things-we-do?lang=eng)